SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair.md

             text: 'Register to attend MBLGTACC'
           -
             type: text
-            text: ' and then come to the Maker Market on Friday, October 21 from 5:00 - 10:00 p.m. in Union Station Ballroom A.'
+            text: ' and then come to the Maker Market on Saturday, October 22 from 10:00 a.m. - 5:30 p.m. in Union Station Ballroom A.'
       -
         type: heading
         attrs: